CPT-Odd effects on the electromagnetic properties of charged leptons in the Standard Model Extension: The calculation

+We now proceed to discuss the CPT-Odd contribution to the MDM and EDM of the lepton $l$ at the one loop level.
+As in the tree level case, both first- and second-order contributions in the LV coefficients $(k_i)_\mu$ will be considered.
+These contributions are given through the Feynman diagrams shown in Figs.~\ref{Loop1} and \ref{Loop2}.
+As can be seen in these figures, the three electroweak gauge bosons contribute to the process that interests us, so it is important to verify if our results are independent of the procedure used to fix the gauge.
+All physical observable must be gauge-independent, i.e. not dependent on the gauge parameter $\xi$.
+To carry out this, we will proceed as in the tree-level case by working with the general propagators for these gauge bosons generated in the context of the $R_\xi$ gauges.
+The following fact simplifies the calculations considerably.
+In the $R_\xi$-gauge, the gauge-boson propagators are given by:

 where $m_V$ stands for $m_Z$ or $m_W$.
 The photon propagator is obtained from this expression by putting $m_V=0$.
-Now, notice that all the diagrams in Fig.~\ref{VVV} contain two contractions, each of which involves the contraction of a two-point vertex function with its two adjacent propagators, that is,
+Now, notice that all the diagrams in Figs.~\ref{Loop1}$(a)$ and \ref{Loop2}$(a)$ contain contractions between neutral gauge bosons, each of which involves the contraction of a two-point vertex function with its two adjacent propagators, that is,

 which shows us that only the transverse part of the propagators contributes to the amplitude.
-Furthermore, this result shows us that each diagram leads by itself to an amplitude that is gauge-independent and free of UV divergences.
-This means that it makes sense to analyze the relative importance of the contribution of each diagram to the MDM.\\
+This means that in the unitary gauge, which corresponds to the $\xi \to \infty$ limit in the general propagator (\ref{GP}), the longitudinal modes of the $Z$ or $W$ gauge bosons do not contribute.
+In the case of the photon, this is equivalent to using the Feynman-'t Hooft gauge given by $\xi=1$.
+Furthermore, this result shows us that each diagram leads by itself to an amplitude that is gauge-independent and, as will become clear later, free of ultraviolet (UV) divergences.
+This means that it makes sense to analyze the relative importance of the contribution of each diagram to the MDM and EDM.\\

-As far as the contribution of the $W$ gauge boson is concerned, it is given through diagrams shown in Fig.~\ref{WWW}.
-In the $R_\xi$-gauge, simplifications as those of diagrams of Fig.~\ref{VVV} are also obtained.
-However, due to the presence of the SM $WW\gamma$ vertex in the fourth and fifth diagrams, two additional diagrams must be added when this vertex is replaced by the $WG_W\gamma$ vertex, with $G_W$ the pseudo-Goldstone boson associated with the $W$ gauge boson.
-Note, however, that the inclusion of these two diagrams can be avoided if we introduce a non-linear $R_\xi$-gauge~\cite{NLG}, in which the $WG_W\gamma$ vertex is absent.
-In this non-linear gauge, the structure of the $WW\gamma$ vertex differs substantially from that of the linear $R_\xi$-gauge.
-In the non-linear gauge, the vertex function associated with the $A^\mu (k_1) W^{+\lambda}(k_2)W^{-\rho}(k_3)$ coupling is given by:
+As far as the contribution of the $W$ gauge boson is concerned, it is given through diagrams shown in Figs.~\ref{Loop1}$(b)$ and \ref{Loop2}$(b)$.
+In the $R_\xi$-gauge, simplifications as those of diagrams of Figs.~\ref{Loop1}$(a)$ and \ref{Loop2}$(a)$ are also obtained.
+However, due to the presence of the SM $WW\gamma$ vertex in some of these diagrams, two additional diagrams must be added when this vertex is replaced by the $WG_W\gamma$ vertex, with $G_W$ the pseudo-Goldstone boson associated with the $W$ gauge boson.
+The unphysical $WG_W\gamma$ vertex arises in the context of linear $R_\xi$ gauges, in which the gauge-fixing term does not affect the vertices of the theory but only its quadratic part, leading to the general propagator (\ref{GP}).
+However, one can introduce a nonlinear gauge-fixing procedure that fixes the gauge of the $W^\pm$ gauge boson in a covariant way under the electromagnetic gauge group $U_Q(1)$.
+This nonlinear $R_\xi$-gauge is defined through the following gauge-fixing functions~\cite{NLG}: